What is Ecdysterone?

 There is no established dose for ecdysterone supplementation.
 A lot of animal trials use 5mg/kg/day, which is the equivalent of 500mg per day for a 100kg person, although this is seen by some as low.
 Bodybuilders have reported positive effects on a dose of 1g per day, spread out over four 250mg doses.
 Ecdysterone is non-toxic in mice, and it would be difficult to consume the lethal oral dose of 9g per kg of body weight.

-Ecdysterone will stack with anything, but is commonly taken with other testosterone boosters like Tribulus.
+Ecdysterone will stack with anything, but is commonly taken with natural testosterone boosters like Tribulus.

 (1) Dinan L. Phytoecdysteroids, biological aspects.
 Phytochemistry.
 (2001)